Frequently Asked Questions – CanExport Innovation

 CanExport Innovation supports targeted meetings to pursue joint R&D collaboration.
 The program is not event-driven, which is why we limit participation to one virtual meeting or in-person meeting per application.

-Participating in a virtual trade show is eligible when the purpose is to identify a partner with whom a potential R&D collaboration may subsequently be pursued.
-Participation must include B2B meetings with potential foreign partners, arranged by the event host as part of the program.
+Participating in a virtual trade show is eligible when the purpose is to attract pre-identified partners to engage in an R&D collaboration.
+Participation must include B2B meetings with potential pre-identified foreign partners, arranged by the event host as part of the program.
 General participation is ineligible.

 To be eligible, participation in the event or conference must be:

-- for the purpose of negotiating and/or formalizing an R&D collaboration with a potential foreign partner
+- for the purpose of negotiating and/or formalizing an R&D collaboration with a potential pre-identified foreign partner

 - include confirmed meetings with pre-identified foreign partners